Fallomai/openui/README.md

 ## Quick Start

-1. Run `openui` (or `bun run dev` for Databricks fork) in your project directory
+1. Run `openui` (or `bun run dev` for development) in your project directory
 2. Browser opens at `http://localhost:6969`
 3. Click "+" to spawn agents (Claude Code, OpenCode, or Ralph Loop)
 4. Click any node to open its terminal
-5. Drag nodes to organize, create categories to group them
+5. Drag nodes to organize, create tabs to group them

 ## Features

 ### Canvas Management
 - **Infinite canvas** for organizing agents with drag-and-drop positioning
 - **Tabs**: Create multiple canvases to organize agents by project, team, or workflow
-- **Categories (folders)**: Group related agents together with persistent sizing
 - **Custom styling**: Set custom names, colors, and icons per agent
 - **Persistent layout**: All positions and organization saved across restarts
 - **Auto-center**: Automatically centers canvas when switching views